Dhghomon/easy_rust/README.md

              found enum `std::result::Result<_, std::num::ParseIntError>`
 ```

 Great!
-So we just change the return to that.
-Now it works:
+So we just change the return to what the compiler says:

 ```rust
 use std::num::ParseIntError;